shahzadnaeem/new-debug-demo/README.md

     "console": "integratedTerminal"
     ```

 Now that we have a `Configuration` to run `Jasmine` tests, we can add a breakpoint to the `spec/test.spec.js` file so that we can debug a test!
-Add a breakpoint at line 30 - this has many function calls on a single line.
+Add a breakpoint at line 30 - this has many function calls on a single line

-To debug the tests, switch to `Run and Debug` and then select `Jasmine tests` from the dropdown list and click the small green play icon to the left.
+To debug the tests, switch to `Run and Debug` and then select `Jasmine tests` from the dropdown list and click the small green play icon to the left

 The debugger should stop at the breakpoint at line 50 and now we can use the `Step In` and `Step Out` controls so see how each function is being called on the line and in what order.
-You should see execution switching between files as the `add` and `multiply` functions are being called.
+You should see execution switching between files as the `add` and `multiply` functions are being called